Iranian Embassy siege: Day one: 30 April

 Police arrived at the embassy almost immediately after the first reports of gunfire, and, within ten minutes, seven DPG officers were on the scene.
 The officers moved to surround the embassy, but retreated when a gunman appeared at a window and threatened to open fire.
 Deputy Assistant Commissioner John Dellow arrived nearly 30 minutes later and took command of the operation.
 Dellow established a temporary headquarters in his car before moving it to the Royal School of Needlework further down Prince's Gate and then to 24 Prince's Gate, a nursery school.
 From his various command posts, Dellow coordinated the police response, including the deployment of D11, the Metropolitan Police's marksmen, (Note: British police officers do not routinely carry firearms.) and officers with specialist surveillance equipment.
 Police negotiators, led by Max Vernon, made contact with Oan via a field telephone passed through one of the embassy windows, and were assisted by a negotiator and a psychiatrist.
 At 15:15 Oan issued the DRFLA's first demand, the release of 91 Arabs held in prisons in Khūzestān, and threatened to blow up the embassy and the hostages if this were not done by noon on 1 May.

 Large numbers of journalists were on the scene quickly and were moved into a holding area to the west of the front of the embassy, while dozens of Iranian protesters also arrived near the embassy and remained there throughout the siege.
 A separate police command post was established to contain the protests, which descended into violent confrontations with the police on several occasions.
-Shortly after the beginning of the crisis, the British government's emergency committee COBRA (Note: The committee is named after the room in which it meets, the Cabinet Office Briefing Room, but is almost invariably abbreviated to "COBRA".) was assembled.
-COBRA is made up of ministers, civil servants and expert advisers, including representatives from the police and the armed forces.
+Shortly after the beginning of the crisis, the British government's emergency committee COBR (Note: pronounced "cobra".) was assembled.
+COBR is made up of ministers, civil servants and expert advisers, including representatives from the police and the armed forces.
 The meeting was chaired by William Whitelaw, the Home Secretary, as Margaret Thatcher, the Prime Minister, was unavailable.

 The Iranian government accused the British and American governments of sponsoring the attack as revenge for the ongoing siege of the US Embassy in Tehran.
 Given the lack of co-operation from Iran, Thatcher, kept apprised of the situation by Whitelaw, determined that British law would be applied to the embassy.
 At 16:30, the gunmen released their first hostage, Frieda Mozaffarian.
 She had been unwell since the siege began, and Oan had asked for a doctor to be sent into the embassy to treat her, but the police refused.
 The other hostages deceived Oan into believing that Mozaffarian was pregnant, and Oan eventually released Mozaffarian after her condition deteriorated.